 - 2 tbsp water (I used coconut milk for a little extra something something)

-- Add the butter to the dough in two additions, kneading after each addition.
-Only add the second tablespoon after the first is fully incorporated into the dough.
-It will be quite messy and squishy at first, but just keep kneading and it should come together into a dreamily silky dough.
-Continue to knead vigorously for 4-5 more minutes.
+- Add the butter to the dough, one tablespoon at a time, kneading after each addition.
+Add the second tablespoon of butter only after the first is fully incorporated into the dough.
+It will be messy and squishy at first, but just keep kneading and it should come together into a dreamily silky dough that feels light and easy to work with.
+Continue to knead for an additional 4 to 5 minutes, until dough is smooth and elastic.

 - Finally, flatten the dough into a rectangle about the size of a piece of paper, and sprinkle a handful of raisins evenly across the dough.
-Fold it in on itself (any way you like, really -- I just folded it in half) and flatten again, then sprinkle another handful of raisins across.
+Fold it in on itself (any way you like, really — I just folded it in half) and flatten again, then sprinkle another handful of raisins across.
 Repeat until all the raisins have been added.
-Knead a few more times for good measure, then place back into its bowl and cover with plastic wrap or damp towels, and let rise for 45 minutes to an hour, or until well-doubled.
+Knead a few more times for good measure, then place the dough back into its bowl and cover with plastic wrap or damp towels, and let rise for 1-2 hours, or until well-doubled.
+You can also let the dough rise overnight in the fridge, which I’ve come to prefer.
+It gives extra time for the gluten to develop, and yields a better flavor, in my opinion.
+Plus, dividing the labor over two days makes the process more manageable.
+The dough should be fine for up to 24 hours.
+If storing in the refrigerator, cover more tightly with plastic wrap to avoid drying out.